The nature of assembly bias - III. Observational properties: Assembly bias in SDSS galaxies

-where $N$ is the total number of subsamples.
-In particular, samples selected from the numerical simulation are divided in ten parts, $N = 10$ (for samples selected from SDSS data, $N = 20$).
-As can be seen from these panels, old galaxies (red circles) are more strongly clustered than the young objects (blue squares), with average differences of up to a factor of two in the clustering amplitude at large scales, $r >$ 1 $h^{-1}$ Mpc.
+Fig. \ref{xi_sim} shows the results of the projected cross-correlation functions for the mock central galaxies hosted by haloes of the same mass as the SDSS samples.
+Error bars are calculated using the jackknife method.
+As can be seen, old mock central galaxies (red circles) are more strongly clustered than the young mock central galaxies (blue squares) in haloes of equal mass, with average differences of 46 $\pm$ 9 per cent in the clustering amplitude of $\omega(\sigma)$ at large scales ($>$ 1 $h^{-1}$ Mpc).